18 Jul Aotearoa/New Zealand

 He mihi nui kia koe

-I look forward to connecting with you to together, empower the young women of our future
+I look forward to connecting with you in order to empower the young women of our future together.

 Hei kona mai me ngā mihi.